Energy-peak based method to measure top quark mass via B-hadron decay lengths: Basic idea

 We will focus on pair-produced top quarks so that in the SM, $f_{\rm pol}$ originates from SM $Z$ boson exchange and is thus negligible, namely, $\sim \left( \alpha_{\rm EW}^2 / \alpha_s^2 \right) \times \hbox{the ratio of gluon to} \; q \bar{q}$ PDFs.
 Again, the shift in the energy peak resulting from this $Z$ exchange is in principle known.
 Thus, any relevant $f_{\rm pol }$ actually comes from new physics and hence is (a priori) unknown and constitutes an error to the prediction of the energy-peak location.

-Finally, consider the contribution from hard gluon radiation off a bottom quark, which is part of an effective {three}-body decay of the top quark.\footnote{Clearly, the energy associated with soft radiation off the bottom quark is included in the $b$-jet energy so that this case is still effectively a two-body decay.} For such a decay, even in the rest frame of the top, we get a non-trivial, ``delocalized" (i.e., { not} the $\delta$-function of a strictly two-body decay) energy spectrum for the bottom quark.
+Finally, consider the contribution from hard gluon radiation off a bottom quark, which is part of an effective {three}-body decay of the top quark.\footnote{Clearly, the energy associated with soft radiation off the bottom quark is included in the $b$-jet energy so that this case is still effectively a two-body decay.} For such a decay, even in the rest frame of the top, we get a non-trivial, ``delocalized" (i.e., not the $\delta$-function of a strictly two-body decay) energy spectrum for the bottom quark.
 This distribution can be calculated assuming the SM matrix element {\it in the top quark decay}, which is, of course, independent of the top quark production mechanism.
 Once again the proof of the energy-peak proxy for a single-valued $b$-jet energy in the top quark rest frame does not apply and the new peak position will depend on the top quark boost distribution which can be $O(1)$ different than in Eq.~(\ref{Emode}).
 Of course, if we know the matrix element in production, then the location of the new energy peak is calculable.
-Let us denote by $\epsilon_{\rm FSR}$ the size of this FSR contribution relative to the two-body decay of the top quark.
-It is suppressed by (perturbative) $\sim \alpha_s / \pi$ ($\sim 5 \%$) and perhaps even further if we impose a jet-veto (for the extra radiation).
-Upon {adding} this to the leading-order (two-body), the energy peak might thus shift from Eq.~(\ref{Emode}) by $O \left( \epsilon_{\rm FSR} \right)$.
+Let us denote by $\epsilon_{\rm FSR}$ the size of this FSR contribution relative to the two-body decay of the top quark and denote by $\Delta_{\rm QCD}$ the shift in the energy peak caused by FSR.
+The contribution $\epsilon_{\rm FSR}$ is suppressed by (perturbative) $\sim \alpha_s / \pi$ ($\sim 5 \%$) and perhaps even further if we impose a jet-veto (for the extra radiation).
+Upon adding this to the leading-order (two-body), the energy peak might thus shift from Eq.~(\ref{Emode}) by $O \left( \epsilon_{\rm FSR} \right)$.

 Combining all the above three effects, we get the following schematic result for the observed lab-frame energy peak